jhou2/docs.review.ninja/index.md

 </div>

 <h1 id="github-api-scope">
-Review Ninja Use of GitHub API Scope
+ReviewNinja Use of GitHub API Scope
 </h1>

 We authenticate all sessions with GitHub's provided OAuth service.
 We never store code in our own data persistence.
 We do store user tokens (provided by OAuth), name (GitHub handle), and email.
-All other information stored is specific to Review Ninja.
-Review Ninja is a "client-heavy" application, meaning that every request for GitHub data is piped to GitHub and subject to their security mechanisms.
+All other information stored is specific to ReviewNinja.
+ReviewNinja is a "client-heavy" application, meaning that every request for GitHub data is piped to GitHub and subject to their security mechanisms.

-The following are the activities that Review Ninja does with the GitHub permissions:
+The following are the activities that ReviewNinja does with the GitHub permissions:

   1. Create Issues
   2. Set statuses